 - 12) Hardware Excitation: Use [5] to change between AC and DC excitation.
 MSI recommends AC excitation for most applications due to its superior drift specifications and greatly improved immunity to thermocouple effects. - 13) Hardware Output Rate: Three rates are provided, 57 Hz, the slowest rate, allows highest accuracy and lowest noise.
-135 Hz more than twice as fast, should be limited to 5,000 'd' scales and below.
-275 Hz for high speed applications, limit to 2,000 'd' and below.
+135 Hz more than twice as fast, should be limited to 10,000 'd' scales and below.
+275 Hz for high speed applications, limit to 5,000 'd' and below.
 Use the [5] key to select the desired rate.
 These rates represent a good compromise between speed and resolution.
-Depending on the system load, these rates don't necessarily reflect the throughput of the CellScale System, which is highly dependent on the network settings.
-RF Connected Indicator update rates are dominated by the transmission rates. - 14) # Readings per Dwell: The number of readings the CellScale will dwell on each channel before switching to the next channel in the scan list.
+Depending on the system load, these rates don't necessarily reflect the throughput of the CellScale System, which is highly dependent on the network settings. - 14) # Readings per Dwell: The number of readings the CellScale will dwell on each channel before switching to the next channel in the scan list.
 This can be used to speed multiplexer throughput if required.
 The lower the number (Down to 1) the faster the CellScale switches the multiplexer channel.
 Use the [6] key to bring up the entry screen.
 The default value of 16 provides stable readings at all resolutions.